CaptJaybles/SynoLangchain/README.md

   chat mode

   1) is the normal chat prompt mode but it has a vector store for long term memory and a entity store for individual info

+    a) change the core memories to whatever you want them to be I only put them in there for testing

   rag mode

-  1) this is the talk with your documents mode will load up either txt files or pdf's
+  1) this is the talk with your documents mode, will load up either txt files or pdf's

   wiki mode